linnet22/bdnegociosdigitales2025/Unidad 1/01-ConsultasSimples.md

 -- Seleccionar todos los clientes que no sean de alemania

 select * from Customers;
-select customerid as Numero , CompanyName as Compañia, ContactName as [Nombre del contacto], city as ciudad, country as pais from Customers where  country != 'germany'
+select customerid as Numero , CompanyName as Compaï¿½ia, ContactName as [Nombre del contacto], city as ciudad, country as pais from Customers where  country != 'germany'

 select * from Customers;
-select customerid as Numero , CompanyName as Compañia, ContactName as [Nombre del contacto], city as ciudad, country as pais from Customers where  country <> 'germany'
+select customerid as Numero , CompanyName as Compaï¿½ia, ContactName as [Nombre del contacto], city as ciudad, country as pais from Customers where  country <> 'germany'